PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 16:39:36
+Last updated: 2024-04-07 16:40:09
-Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson